 I think a lot of us can agree that 2016 was shit.
-So, now that we’re in the first week of 2017, I’m finally prepared to move on.
+So, now that we’re in the first week of the new year, I’m finally prepared to move on.
 I’m determined to make this year exponentially better not just for myself, but for others too.
-There’s this feeling that 2017 is going to be a challenge because of the world events conspiring against us, but hopefully with the right attitude and a whole lot more of activism, we collectively can turn this world around.
+There’s this feeling that this year is going to be a challenge because of the world events conspiring against us, but hopefully with the right attitude and a whole lot more of activism, we collectively can turn this world around.
 Here’s what I propose:

 7 Fun & Easy Ways To Make This Year Better

 I’m all for free hugs, but maybe that’s not enough anymore.
 Without being rapey (please don’t be rapey), let’s vow to kiss each other more.
 Personally, I’m a big fan of the European style of hello kisses, though I’m always confused on the count.
 Is it one, two or three kisses hello, and do you start on the right or the left cheek?
 I don’t care anymore—four kisses hello for everyone!

 Climb a tree

 Ever since I turned 30, I feel like I’ve both grown up as an adult, but also re-embraced my childish tendencies.
 I’m like a big little kid and the freedom that comes with being slightly wiser with age while simultaneously embracing the wildness of being a kid again—it’s fucking fantastic.
 This year, let’s go outside more and be more silly.
 Fly a kite; climb a tree—be a kid again!
 Because the joy of childhood shouldn’t be lost with age.